 Summit fever: Trump reaches for big moment with Putin

 "He's been very nice to me the times I've met him.
 I've been nice to him.
-He's a competitor," Trump said about Putin last week.
+He's a competitor," Trump said of Putin last week in Brussels.
 "You know, somebody was saying, 'Is he an enemy?'
 No, he's not my enemy.
 'Is he a friend?'
 No, I don't know him well enough."

 Drawing on his experience as a marketer and salesman, Trump has long been convinced that his mastery of powerful images has been essential to his political rise.
 The president has told advisers that the Singapore diplomacy made him look like a take-charge president.
 And it was not lost on him that his poll numbers received a temporary bump after the meeting.

-Though the results from the North Korea summit are debatable, Trump has told confidants he believed it was a masterstroke.
-Six outside advisers and current and former White House officials contributed to this account; most spoke on condition of anonymity because they were not authorized to discuss private conversations.
+Though the results from the North Korea summit are debatable, Trump has told confidants he believed it was a masterstroke, according to three outside advisers and White House officials.
+They spoke on condition of anonymity because they were not authorized to discuss private conversations.

 Always favoring bold gambits that would separate him from his predecessors, Trump believed that the historic meeting with Kim was potentially his ticket for a Nobel Peace Prize and would become an essential part of his legacy.
 While summits with Russian leaders are far more common, Trump believes a similar boost would occur if he can improve relations with Moscow and get Putin to make concessions never attained by President Barack Obama.